Skip to Content

 #2.
 Wait It Out

-Your hair color may change subtly over the first couple of days after your appointment because the dye continues to oxidize.
+Your hair color may change subtly over the first couple of days after your appointment as the color settles into the hair strand.
 If you’re willing to be patient, you may find that the color is more to your liking after a day or two, once it’s fully processed and you’ve had a chance to get used to the change.

 #3.
 Wash It Out

-For the first 48 hours or so after you color your hair, the cuticle is still open, and the dye continues to oxidize.
-Generally, stylists recommend that you avoid washing your hair during this window because it’s much more likely to fade if you do.
+Freshly colored hair is still settling into the hair strand.
+Washing it with strong cleansers right away can strip the newly deposited pigment.
+Generally, stylists recommend that you avoid washing your hair during this window, especially with strong cleansers, because it’s much more likely to fade if you do.

-You can use this advice to your advantage by doing the opposite – wash your hair ASAP to kickstart the fading process.
+You can use this advice to your advantage by doing the opposite – wash your hair ASAP with warm water and a clarifying shampoo to kickstart the fading process.
 You may like the color more once it’s faded a little.
 If not, at least the color will be easier to correct.

 #4.
 Fade It Fast